rachelb8/my-reads/README.md

 # MyReads Project

 A reading library application that allows the user to place books onto different shelves: `Currently Reading`, `Want to Read`, and `Read`.
 There is also a search functionality to add a new book to a certain shelf.
-In addition, the user can click on the `Show Book Details` button to reveal more information about a book including the average rating if it is available from the API.
+In addition, the user can click on the `Show Book Details` button to reveal more information about a book including the average rating or preview link if available from the API.

 ## TL;DR